Penn Station East Coast Subs Introduces MEGA CHEESESTEAK

 New Menu Item is a Collaboration with Barstool Sports' Pardon My Take and Virtual Dining Concepts

-CINCINNATI, Ohio (September 22, 2025) — Penn Station East Coast Subs, the fast-casual sandwich franchise known for its craveable variety of grilled-to-order subs, deli done right classics, fresh-cut fries, and hand-squeezed lemonade, is introducing a one-of-a-kind menu item—the MEGA CHEESESTEAK.
+CINCINNATI, Sept.
+25, 2025 // PRNewswire // -- Penn Station East Coast Subs, the fast-casual sandwich franchise known for its craveable variety of grilled-to-order subs, deli done right classics, fresh-cut fries, and hand-squeezed lemonade, is introducing a one-of-a-kind menu item—the MEGA CHEESESTEAK.

 The Mega Cheesesteak lives up to its name with a mega portion of 100% U.S.D.A. choice steak, layered with pepperoni, provolone and American cheeses, sautéed onions, fresh mushrooms, banana peppers, and mayonnaise, all stacked for maximum flavor.
 The Mega Cheesesteak is available at all 320 Penn Station locations beginning now through January 2026.